PROPEX INSTALLATION TIPS

 - The total combined length of cabin heat ducting should not be longer than 5 meters (15 feet).

-As with any electrical connection, we strongly recommend the use of dielectric grease on all terminals when mating connectors to prevent oxidation and corrosion.
+As with any electrical connection, we strongly recommend the use of a small amount of dielectric grease on the female side of the connector to prevent oxidation and corrosion.
 Do not get the grease on the terminals as it is non-conductive.

 The propane gas regulator is one of the most important components of your heating system.
 If your regulator is functioning correctly it will control the flow of gas leaving your tank and make sure your heater is supplied with the correct pressure to operate properly.

 - If your propane system currently uses a single-stage propane regulator, it is recommended that you replace it with a two-stage propane regulator.

 - The two-stage propane regulator delivers more constant and accurate pressure to the heater despite the change in elevation.

 - We recommend using an 11” water column regulator for efficient gas flow.